-- relation Name or Oid of a table. - partition\increment Interval or increment to next partition creation. - partition\initial\lowerbound If the table has no partition, then the first partition with this lower bound and partition\increment apart upper bound is created. - partition\autocreate\expression The expression used to detect if it's time to create new partitions. - minimum\advance\partitions The system attempts to always have at least minimum\advance\partitions partitions. - maximum\advance\partitions Number of partitions to create in a single go after the number of advance partitions falls below minimum\advance\partitions. - data\retention\period Interval until older partitions are dropped, if defined.
-This value must be greater than migrate\after\period. - managed\locally If true, then the partitions are managed locally. - enabled Allows activity to be disabled or paused and later resumed or reenabled.
+- relation Name or Oid of a table. - partition_increment Interval or increment to next partition creation. - partition_initial_lowerbound If the table has no partition, then the first partition with this lower bound and partition_increment apart upper bound is created. - partition_autocreate_expression The expression used to detect if it's time to create new partitions. - minimum_advance_partitions The system attempts to always have at least minimum_advance_partitions partitions. - maximum_advance_partitions Number of partitions to create in a single go after the number of advance partitions falls below minimum_advance_partitions. - data_retention_period Interval until older partitions are dropped, if defined.
+This value must be greater than migrate_after_period . - managed_locally Whether partitions are managed locally.
+Setting this to false is not recommended. - enabled Allows activity to be disabled or paused and later resumed or reenabled. - analytics_offload_period Provides support for partition offloading.
+Reserved for future use.